 Table of Contents

-Madrid food guide: Try these must-eat dishes
+Madrid food guide: 8 must-eat dishes

 You can find thin tortillas stuffed with eggs and potatoes or thicker slices holding sausages, peppers, and onions.